 Banana-Brown Sugar Ice Cream

-Since bananas are such a natural partner for coconut, I reasoned, “Why use milk or cream when there’s coconut milk?
-So I reached for a can of it.
-Continuing with that train I thought, I had a bag of jaggery, raw cane sugar that’s used in Indian cuisine, in my ice cream as well.
+Since bananas are such a natural partner for coconut, I reasoned, “Why use milk or cream when there’s coconut milk?”
+So I reached for a can of coconut.
+Continuing with that train of thought, I figured it’d be interesting to use jaggery, raw cane sugar that’s used in Indian cuisine, in my ice cream as well.

 I’d bought the husky, ultra-dark sugar up near the gare du Nord, in the Indian and Sri Lankan neighborhood, for no other reason than I was attracted to its rich color and the aggressive scent that wafted through the bag when I pressed it against my nose.
 When I moved to Paris, I remember people telling me to avoid that neighborhood, that it wasn’t safe.
 But it’s become one of my favorite quartiers, mostly because of the lively ethnic communities that have settled there.
 (As well as being the home to the Paris chapter of the Hell’s Angels.)